Andr0id88/git-randomizer/README.md

 - Because you’ve always wanted to `git blame` a bug on **Ricky from Trailer Park Boys**.
 - Because every repo deserves a branch named `feature/screw-you-guys-im-going-home`.
 - Because you once typed `fix thing` and felt a part of you die inside.
-- And most important, reminds you that programming is supposed to be fun!
+- Because — most importantly — programming is supposed to be **fun**.

 ---